stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/paragraphformat/get_suppressautohyphens/_index.md

 ---
+title: Aspose::Words::ParagraphFormat::get_SuppressAutoHyphens method
-title: get_SuppressAutoHyphens
+linktitle: get_SuppressAutoHyphens
 second_title: Aspose.Words for C++ API Reference
-description: Specifies whether the current paragraph should be exempted from any hyphenation which is applied in the document settings.
+description: Aspose::Words::ParagraphFormat::get_SuppressAutoHyphens method.
+Specifies whether the current paragraph should be exempted from any hyphenation which is applied in the document settings in C++.
 type: docs
 weight: 469
 url: /cpp/aspose.words/paragraphformat/get_suppressautohyphens/